isomerpages/nlb-biblioasia/_oct-2007/Director' Column.md

 The National Library Board (NLB) recently launched the EnterpriseOne Business Information Services (EBIS) for Singapore-based small and medium sized enterprises.
 Led by the Singapore Business Federation (SBF), the multi-agency initiative includes NLB, SPRING Singapore and International Enterprise (IE) Singapore.
 EBIS aims to empower enterprises in Singapore to become more knowledge-enabled, innovative and information savvy.
 More information on EBIS can be found at www.ebis.sg.

+We thank you for your support and look forward to seeing you at the National Library.
+Happy reading and do keep your comments and feedback coming!

+ <b>Ms Ngian Lek Choh </b><br> Director<br> National Library